-The following pages hold information for users regarding how archives organize their material, supply users with definitions of archival terminology and explains why certain material may be restricted.
+The following pages hold information for users regarding how archives organize their material, supplies users with definitions of archival terminology and explains why certain material may be restricted.

 This is a great place to start if you are new to archival research!